Mhaidat/ai-qa-platform/docs/15-DomainModel.md

 ## Purpose

-Represents an invitation sent to a person to join an Organization and optionally a Project.
+Represents an invitation sent to a person to join an Organization.

 An Invitation controls how new users join the platform and ensures secure onboarding.

----

 ## Responsibilities

 - Invite users to an Organization.
-- Invite users to a specific Project.
-- Assign an initial Project Role.
 - Track invitation status.
 - Allow invitation resending.

----
+- Allow invited users to complete registration.

 ## Relationships

 - An Invitation belongs to one Organization.
-- An Invitation may belong to one Project.
+- An Invitation is sent to one email address.
-- An Invitation may assign one Project Role.
 - An Invitation may create one User after acceptance.

----

 ## Business Rules

-- Invitations are sent by Organization Administrators or Owners.
+- Invitations are sent by Organization Owners or Administrators.
+- Invitations are Organization-level only in the MVP.
+- Users are assigned to Projects after joining the Organization.
 - Every invitation contains a secure unique token.
 - Invitations have an expiration date.
 - Expired invitations cannot be accepted.
 - A user cannot accept the same invitation twice.
-- If the invited email already exists, the user joins the Organization or Project after accepting the invitation.
+- If the invited email already exists, the user joins the Organization after accepting the invitation.

----

 ## Lifecycle